-CHEM-DRY VS. STEAM CLEANINGLearn why Chem-Dry carpet cleaning is so much more effective than steam cleaning
+CHEM-DRY VS. STEAM CLEANINGLearn how and why Chem-Dry carpet cleaning is so much more effective than steam cleaning

 Compare the Difference

 If you’ve ever smelled musty, moist carpets or stepped on wet carpets, then the answer is obvious.
 You need Chem-Dry of OKC/Edmond and our unique, effective carpet cleaning.
 We use a patented carbonated cleaning solution that is applied using a low-pressure spray machine.